Children’s Programs

 Children’s Champion

-The work of our Children’s Champion program begins the moment a homeless child enters the Family Preservation Center, located at our new Family Campus, when our highly-qualified staff does an initial assessment of each child.
+The work of our Children’s Champion program begins the moment a child enters the Family Preservation Center, located at our Ewing Family Campus, when our highly-qualified staff does an initial assessment of each child.
 This includes the child’s physical well-being and development, language and cognitive skills, behavior and educational background and status.

 Atkinson Child Development Center